Explicit examples in Ergodic Optimization: Introduction

-Any invariant probability $\mu$ which attains such supremum is called a {\bf maximizing probability}. \end{definition} For general properties of maximizing probabilities see \cite{BLL}, \cite{G1}, \cite{J1}, \cite{CLT} and \cite{leplaideur-max}.
+For general properties of maximizing probabilities see \cite{BLL}, \cite{G1}, \cite{J1}, \cite{CLT} and \cite{leplaideur-max}.
 A recent survey by O. Jenkinson (see \cite{J2}) covers the more recent literature on the topic.
 We will assume here in most of the cases that $A$ is at least H\"older continuous.
 The results we consider here can also be applied to the case when $A$ acts on the interval $[0,1]$ (non periodic setting). \begin{definition} The union of the supports of all the maximizing probabilities is called the Mather set for $A$. \end{definition} The maximizing probability does not have to be unique.

 \begin{definition} Given $A:S^1\to \mathbb{R}$, then a continuous function $V: S^1 \to \mathbb{R} $ which satisfies for any $x\in S^1$: